Tokyo 2020: Meet shooter Avani Lekhara, the first Indian woman to win a Paralympics gold

 National coach: Subhash Rana

-The Jaipur resident took part in her first National Shooting Championship in 2015 itself and won gold for Rajasthan.
+The Jaipur resident took part in her first National Shooting Championship in 2015 and won gold for Rajasthan.
 She followed that up with more medals in 2016.
 In 2017, she won the silver medal at the IPC Para Shooting World Cup in Dubai in 2017.
 She qualified for the Tokyo Paralympics with a quota in February.

 The teenager says she feels a special connection to the rifle and is a believer in the process, which has helped her find success in the mentally intense sport of shooting.
 “It seems very homely when I lift a rifle.
 I feel a connection towards it.
 When you have to focus and the consistency, that’s what I like about shooting,” she said after her gold.